 In addition to presenting financial information prepared in accordance with U.S. generally accepted accounting principles (GAAP), this proxy statement contains financial measures, including operating profit, earnings before interest and taxes, net income, and earnings per share, on a non-GAAP basis.
-As detailed in the above reconciliation, we have adjusted the results for certain special items such as non-cash impairment charges, certain mine development costs, forfeiture of certain non-cash stock-based compensation awards, certain non-cash inventory adjustments, cost reduction initiatives (i.e., severance), COVID-19 related costs, merger and acquisition costs, certain foreign currency hedge gains, legacy legal and environmental costs, non-cash pension charges, and certain discrete income tax items from the applicable GAAP financial measure.
+As detailed in the above reconciliation, we have adjusted the results for certain special items such as restructuring and cost reductions (which includes costs associated with temporarily idled facilities as a result of decreased demand), additional start up resources and scrap, merger and acquisition costs, and certain discrete income tax items from the applicable GAAP financial measure.
 Internally, management reviews the results of operations without the impact of these costs in order to assess the profitability from ongoing activities.
 We are providing this information because we believe it will assist investors in analyzing our financial results and, when viewed in conjunction with the GAAP results, provide a more comprehensive understanding of the factors and trends affecting our operations.